nightcycle/mesh-util/README.md

-# package
+# mesh-util
-A basic template for whenever I make a wally package
+A handful of scripts breaking down the geometry of standard Roblox meshes